 Can I make salt dough ahead of time?

 Technically, yes you can.
-Salt dough will keep, wrapped tightly with plastic wrap and then placed in an air tight container.
-However, due to the salt the dough may dry out and become too brittle to work with.
-I’d say make it a few hours in advance and keep it wrapped tightly is the best practice.
+The salt dough will keep, wrapped tightly with plastic wrap, and then placed in an air-tight container.
+However, due to the salt, the dough may dry out and become too brittle to work with.
+I'd say making it a few hours in advance and keeping it wrapped tightly is the best practice.

-Salt dough that is left sitting around, uncovered, unbaked and unpainted will eventually get mouldy.
-Once the dough is baked, dried out and painted it should not go mouldy.
+Salt dough that is left sitting around, uncovered, unbaked, and unpainted will eventually get moldy.
+Once the dough is baked, dried out, and painted it should not go mouldy.

 Can you eat salt dough?

-Hmm, salt dough doesn’t contain anything that is particularly toxic…however it does contain a high concentration of salt.
+Hmm, the salt dough doesn't contain anything particularly toxic...however, it does contain a high concentration of salt.
 Therefore, I would recommend not eating salt dough.
 Ingesting large amounts of salt can lead to other health issues.
 Best to keep the dough for crafting.
 You could always make a batch of our Earth Day sugar cookies if you want to eat your dough!

 What to do if my salt dough is too sticky or too dry?

 If your salt dough is too sticky, add a little bit more flour to the dough.
 Knead in the flour until the dough is no longer sticky.
-If you salt dough is too crumbly and dry, add in a little more water – a tsp at a time.
-Your dough is ready when it holds together and isn’t sticky.
+If your salt dough is too crumbly and dry, add a little more water - a teaspoon at a time.
+Your dough is ready when it holds together and isn't sticky.

 Linda V Rivera says